 Students with a chronic medical condition, a disability, or require special arrangements, are strongly advised to inform the College administration in writing, at the beginning of the year or as soon as the case arises.
 Parents/guardians can inform the College administration themselves.
 In such circumstances, a certificate from a specialist/consultant is required.
 This information will be treated in the strictest confidence.

-Absences from sessions for one day for medical reasons/appointments have to be justified within three working days by completing Exemption Form A which can be downloaded from the Junior College website, signed by a parent/guardian and presented to the SSO, Room B104.
+Absences from sessions for one day for medical reasons/appointments have to be justified within three working days by completing Exemption Form A which can be downloaded from the Junior College website and sent by email to the SSO as a pdf/jpg file.

-Absences from sessions for two or more days, are to be covered by Exemption Form A which can be downloaded from the Junior College website, signed by a parent/guardian and presented, together with the National Insurance medical certificate (blue) to the SSO, within three (3) working days of the certificate’s closing date.
-The copy of the National Insurance medical certificate (blue) stamped by the SSO is to be retained by the student as a receipt.
+Absences from sessions for two or more days, are to be covered by Exemption Form A which can be downloaded from the Junior College website, signed by a parent/guardian together with the National Insurance medical certificate (blue).
+The Exemption form and the medical certificate, are to be sent as a pdf/jpg file, by email to the SSO, within three (3) working days of the certificate’s closing date.

 The total number of days covered by medical certificates and one-day exemptions must not exceed fifteen College days during each academic year.

 It is strongly recommended that in cases of prolonged sickness and/or hospitalisation, the Junior College is immediately informed.
 In such cases, Exemption Form A is required together with an open medical certificate within the first three days of sickness.
-A closing medical certificate needs to be presented, within three working days from return of the student to College.
-Exemption Forms may be presented by a third person.
+A closing medical certificate must be sent as a pdf/jpg file, within three working days from return of the student to College by email to SSO.
 The total number of days covered by this medical certification must not exceed the number stipulated in the previous paragraph.

 Students who feel unwell while at the College or need to leave for a valid reason must inform the Office of the Principal before going home.
-They are required to fill Exemption Form A and present it together with a medical certificate, when applicable, to the SSO within three (3) working days of returning to the College.
+Once home, they are required to fill Exemption Form A and together with a medical certificate, when applicable, send a scanned copy as a pdf/jpg file by email to the SSO within three (3) working days of returning to the College.